Alfred Dudley Ward

-General Sir Alfred Dudley Ward, GCB, KBE, DSO, DL (27 January 1905 – 28 December 1991), commonly known as Sir Dudley Ward, was a senior British Army officer who saw distinguished active service during the Second World War and later became Governor of Gibraltar.
+General Sir Alfred Dudley Ward, GCB, KBE, DSO, DL (27 January 1905 – 28 December 1991) was a senior British Army officer who saw distinguished active service during the Second World War and later became Governor of Gibraltar.
 Serving as an ordinary soldier for three years before being sent for officer training in 1926, slow peacetime career progression saw Ward achieving the rank of captain only in 1937.
 However, the Second World War, which began just two years later, allowed him to demonstrate his high ability as both a staff officer and a commander of troops in the field.
 Receiving command of the 4th Infantry Division at the unusually young age of 39 years and 3 months old, he led the division in Italy and Greece from 1944 to 1945.
 After the war ended in 1945, Ward went on to hold several staff and field appointments at the highest levels, including Deputy Chief of the Imperial General Staff (DCIGS) and Commander-in-Chief of the British Army of the Rhine, retiring as a full general in 1965.

 Early life and military career

 Dudley Ward was born on 27 January 1905 in Avenue Road, Wimborne, Dorset, England, the son of Lionell Howell Ward and Lillie Maud (née Morgan).
 Educated at Wimborne Grammar School, Ward went on to serve in the British Army as an other rank for three years before entering the Royal Military College, Sandhurst.
 From Sandhurst he was commissioned as a second lieutenant into the Dorsetshire Regiment in January 1929.
 In December 1931 he was posted to India to be aide-de-camp to the Commander of the Lahore District, achieved promotion to lieutenant in January 1932, and completed his posting in September 1932.
 He went on to the Staff College, Quetta in 1935, where Bernard Montgomery was one of his instructors.
 In 1937, Ward was promoted to captain, transferring to the King's Regiment (Liverpool) for an appropriate vacancy.
-In February 1939 he was seconded to India for staff service as a General Staff Officer Grade 3 (GSO3), but was recalled to London in July.
+In February 1939 he was seconded to India for staff service as a General staff Officer Grade 3 (GSO3), but was recalled to London in July.